 We learn about Dhaka Bank’s contribution to the financial inclusion agenda.
 And Bangladesh Abstains from voting for the United Nations resolution on Myanmar.

 A weekly round up of articles about work, employment, social security, business and the economy.
-This week’s round up comes from The Daily Star and The Business Standard.
+This week’s round up comes from The Daily Star.
 Here is the news for the week ending:

 8th July 2021

 Bangladesh retains its modestly improved status in the annual Trafficking in Persons Report.
 A local legal advisory group blasts labour courts for taking too long to resolve simple worker compensation cases.
 We learn about Dhaka Bank’s contribution to the financial inclusion agenda.
 And Bangladesh Abstains from voting for the United Nations resolution on MyanmarNews in Bangladesh for the week ending 8th July 2021

 Labour courts in Bangladesh take an average of 601 days to settle a workplace compensation dispute.

 And the labour court of Chattogram (formerly Chittagong) takes even three and a half years to settle a case!